tepio/SilexServiceProviders/Doctrine/doc/doctrine.rst

 DoctrineExtension
 ================

-The *DoctrineExtension* provides a default `Doctrine2 <http://www.doctrine-project.org>`_ DBAL Connection and an EntityManager.
+The *DoctrineServiceProvider* provides a default `Doctrine2 <http://www.doctrine-project.org>`_ DBAL Connection and an EntityManager.

 Registering